MtnBiker/enphase-edison/Implementation_notes.md

 Table sorting (now ascending by datetime).
 Pagy

+Get rid of manual changes for importing

 Remove Tailwind
 Remove simple_forms
+Remove Scenic

 ### Some Timescaledb installation notes.
 Add any new items above this.
 Meant to be more like a footnote